 We have not yet deployed a wave power station consisting of an array of two or more PowerBuoy systems.
-Our planned VWP project in Australia contemplates deploying an array of multiple PowerBuoys in one geographic location.
-Whether we are able to do so, in Australia or elsewhere, is contingent upon, among other things, receipt of required governmental permits, obtaining adequate financing, successful array design implementation and, finally, successful deployment and connection of the PowerBuoy systems.
+Whether we are able to do so is contingent upon, among other things, receipt of required governmental permits, obtaining adequate financing, successful array design implementation and, finally, successful deployment and connection of the PowerBuoy systems.

 We have not yet conducted ocean testing or otherwise installed in the ocean a multiple-system wave power station.
 In particular, unlike single-system wave power stations, multiple-system wave power stations require the use of an underwater substation to connect the power transmission cables from, and collect the electricity generated by, each PowerBuoy system in the array.
 We have not yet deployed an underwater substation connected to multiple PowerBuoys.
-If our underwater substation does not work as we anticipate, we would need to design an alternative system, which could delay our business plans.
 In addition, unanticipated issues may arise with the logistics and mechanics of deploying and maintaining multiple PowerBuoy systems at a single site and the additional equipment associated with these multiple-system wave power stations.